Clover POS Review: User-friendly Square Alternative

 Additionally, the price structure can be confusing.
 It has also been mentioned more than once in the user reviews that they had to sign up for a few third-party integrations to access additional tools—something that could easily alarm anyone working on a budget.

 It’s surprising to see that given how widely distributed Clover is (through over 3,000 partners), there are still not a lot of user reviews.
-Since our last update, only a handful contributed their opinion about Clover and the overall score even slightly went down.
-That said, most of the new feedback is positive but since the number of reviews are low, a couple of poor scores easily affected the results.
+Most of the new feedback is positive but since the number of reviews is low, a couple of poor scores easily affected the results.

 Overall Clover POS User Ratings:

 Meanwhile there are a lot of new Clover app reviews from Apple users, raising the score to 4.8 out of 5 from over 7,000 reviews.
-Android users, on the other hand, rated it at 4.1.
+Android users also rated it 4.8, based on well over 2,000 reviews.
 Finances Online’s Customer Satisfaction Algorithm that gathers reviews, comments, and opinions from users still maintains a 99% user satisfaction rating for Clover POS.

 These are some of the trends we noticed when reading through Clover’s reviews: